abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Internally-modulated learning is self-actualizing; externally-modulated is self-abnegating.md

-Type of Link: 📝 Article
-Category talked about: Learning
-Author: Andy Matuschak
-Completion Status: Finished
-Last edited time: January 18, 2024 7:55 PM

-# **Internally-modulated learning is self-actualizing; externally-modulated learning is self-abnegating**
+# Internally-modulated learning is self-actualizing; externally-modulated learning is self-abnegating

 Learning itself is rarely a goal, even when it appears to be.
 Learning behaviors are generally modulated by other internal or external forces.